sparkle-project/sparkle-project.github.io/documentation/index.md

 If you distribute your app as a [Apple-certificate-signed disk image](https://developer.apple.com/library/content/technotes/tn2206/_index.html#//apple_ref/doc/uid/DTS40007919-CH1-TNTAG17) (DMG):

-  * Add an `/Applications` symlink in your DMG, or otherwise encourage the user to copy the app out of it (due to [quarantine/translocation](https://lapcatsoftware.com/articles/app-translocation.html) the app can't be updated when it's launched straight from the disk).
+  * Add an `/Applications` symlink in your DMG, to encourage the user to copy the app out of it.
   * Make sure the DMG is signed with a Developer ID and use macOS 10.11.5 or later to sign it (an older OS may not sign correctly).
 Signed DMG archives are backwards compatible.

-If you distribute your app as a ZIP or a tar archive:
+If you distribute your app as a ZIP or a tar archive (due to [app translocation](https://lapcatsoftware.com/articles/app-translocation.html)):

-  * Encourage users to move the app to `/Applications` (e.g. use [LetsMove](https://github.com/potionfactory/LetsMove/)).
-Due to [quarantine/translocation](https://lapcatsoftware.com/articles/app-translocation.html) the system will not allow the app to update itself until it's moved.
   * Avoid placing your app inside another folder in your archive, because copying of the folder as a whole doesn't remove the quarantine.
   * Avoid putting more than just the single app in the archive.

+If your app is running from a read-only mount, you can encourage (if you so desire) your user to move the app into /Applications.
+Some frameworks, although not officially sanctioned, exist for this purpose.
+Note Sparkle will not by default automatically disturb your user if an update cannot be performed.

 Sparkle supports updating from DMG, ZIP archives, tarballs, and installer packages, so you can generally reuse the same archive for distribution of your app on your website as well as Sparkle updates.